shariq1989/cookbook/content/recipe/Easy_Stroganoff.md

 * 2 cans of Cream of Mushroom
 * 1 package Onion Soup Mix
 * ½ Yellow Onion, diced
-* 3 Garlic Cloves, diced
+* 3 Garlic Cloves, minced
 * ½ cup Button Mushrooms, sliced

 * Optional:
 * 1 spoon of Sour Cream
 * 4 oz Cream Cheese

 #### DIRECTIONS
 1. Add beef and the rest of the ingredients to the crockpot.
-2. Cook on low for 6 hours
-3. Cook on high for 4 hours
+2. Cook on low for 6 hours or high for 4 hours, depending on your preference.
-4. Stir in optional ingredients and serve.
+3. Stir in optional ingredients and serve.